pekrau/CouchDB2/README.md

 If the existing design document is identical, no action is taken and False is returned, else the document is updated and True is returned.

 If `rebuild` is True, force view indexes to be rebuilt after update.
+This may take some time.

 Example of doc:
 ```